emprius/emprius-app-frontend/README.md

 - Register the first time and remember your user
 - Password length is now set to 4 characters
 - Invitation can be anything at the moment
+- Check out your new user drawer to find tools or manage in and outcoming requests

 ## Clone this repository
 - Open the location where you want to clone the repository in terminal.